openstack/manila/doc/source/configuration/shared-file-systems/drivers/dell-emc-powerscale-driver.rst

 Restrictions
 ~~~~~~~~~~~~

-The Isilon driver has the following restrictions:
+The PowerScale driver has the following restrictions:

 -  Only IP access type is supported for NFS and CIFS.